jpasqua/VisibleTesla/README.md

 Once you've built the application, you can run it simply by double-clicking <code>VisibleTesla.jar</code>in Tesla/VisibleTesla/dist.
 For details, refer to the documentation and release notes in Tesla/VisibleTesla/Documentation.

+#The "Stub" Mac OS X Application

+A standard build of VisibleTesla creates a "stub" application for OS X. It is a mostly empty shell that refers to the files in the dist folder rather than copying them.
+Furthermore, it does not include a bundled Java VM.
+As a result, this isn't a self contained unit as is the one described below.
+It does, however, give you a way of having an app with an icon that you can put in your dock.

+**Notes**:

++  You can drag this app to your dock but you **cannot** move it to the app folder, desktop, or elsewhere because it is not self-contained.
++  You can make an alias to the app and put the alias whereever you'd like.
++  If you use the bundle-VisibleTesla target (described below), it will overwrite the stub app.

 #Building Mac OS X Bundled Clickable Application

 You can build a version of VisibleTesla that has the Java runtime bundled and is a self contained Mac OS X application by issuing the commands